 TF Triggering Function

+TNGF Trusted Non-3GPP Gateway Function

+TWIF Trusted WLAN Interworking Function

 xCC LI_X3 Communications Content.

 xIRI LI_X2 Intercept Related Information

 *** Start of Change 2 of 8 ***

 6.2.2.2.2 Registration

 The IRI-POI in the AMF shall generate an xIRI containing an AMFRegistration record when the IRI-POI present in the AMF detects that a UE matching one of the target identifiers provided via LI_X1 has successfully registered to the 5GS via 3GPP NG-RAN or non-3GPP access.
 Accordingly, the IRI-POI in the AMF generates the xIRI when the following event is detected: